xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	a) Áno
 	b) Nie

-85. Assign to the correct groups (Gradient boosting / Gradient descent)
+85. Assign to the correct groups (Gradient boosting / Gradient descent).
+Select only Gradien descent.
 	a) an iterative first-order optimization algorithm used to find a local optimum of a given function.
 It is commonly used in ML/DL to minimize a loss function.
 	b) a type of ML algorithm that is used to improve the accuracy of a ML model.
 It works by training a series of weak models, then combining their predictions to create a final prediction.